markocupic/contao-picture-downloads/README.md

 ## Usage

-Simply open a new contao download or downloads content element.
+Simply open a new Contao Core **download** or **downloads* content element.
- Select some pictures that you want to serve for download from the filesystem and choose the "ce_downloads_picture" template.
+ Select one or more pictures that you want to offer for download from the Contao filesystem and choose the "ce_download_picture" or "ce_downloads_picture" template.

 &nbsp;